ArchitectusInanis/ArchitectusInanis/README.md

 **ShadowStrikeOS** is not a standard hacking distribution.
 It's a highly optimized environment that integrates several advanced capabilities:

-* AI-Driven Tooling: Features an autonomous AI, codenamed "Hyper-Lethal Vector Project," for advanced security tasks.
+* **AI-Driven Tooling**: Features an autonomous AI, codenamed "Hyper-Lethal Vector Project," for advanced security tasks.

-* AI Mentorship: Includes an AI-powered assistant, "Operator-Zero" to guide and streamline complex operations.
+* **AI Mentorship**: Includes an AI-powered assistant, "Operator-Zero" to guide and streamline complex operations.

-* Custom Security Environment: Built on the stability of Debian with Kali Linux repositories, a custom kernel, and a custom rofi menu for efficient toolkit navigation.
+* **Custom Security Environment**: Built on the stability of Debian with Kali Linux repositories, a custom kernel, and a custom rofi menu for efficient toolkit navigation.

-* Performance Enhancements: Includes custom patches for improved user experience, such as fixing VMware Fusion copy/paste on Wayland, and pre-compiled packages for speed.
+* **Performance Enhancements**: Includes custom patches for improved user experience, such as fixing VMware Fusion copy/paste on Wayland, and pre-compiled packages for speed.

+* **More** I can and will not talk about here.

 Due to its proprietary nature and the significant competitive advantage it provides, this project is kept private.
 I am prepared to provide a video demonstration to prospective employers.